term7/RaspberryPi-USB-Privacy-Gadget/README.md

 sudo sed -i 's/^#dtparam=i2c_arm=on/dtparam=i2c_arm=on/' /boot/firmware/config.txt
 ```

 Furthermore, to enable the RV3028 RTC, we need to load the correct kernel overlay.
-Run the following command to append the required overlay to `/boot/firmware/config.txt`:
+Run the following command to insert the required overlay into `/boot/firmware/config.txt`:
 ```
-sudo sed -i '$a\dtoverlay=i2c-rtc,rv3028,backup-switchover-mode=1' /boot/firmware/config.txt
+sudo sed -i '/dtoverlay=dwc2/i dtoverlay=i2c-rtc,rv3028,backup-switchover-mode=1' /boot/firmware/config.txt
 ```

 Reboot your Raspberry Pi for changes to take effect: